European, Asian leaders meet to discuss trade, climate

 Continue Reading Below

-German Chancellor Angela Merkel said Friday's meeting would send a signal that "countries are coming together here from Europe and Asia that all want rules-based global trade and are committed to multilateralism."
+German Chancellor Angela Merkel said the Asia-Europe Meeting in Brussels would send a signal that "countries are coming together here from Europe and Asia that all want rules-based global trade and are committed to multilateralism."

-Both the EU and Asian economic powerhouse China are embroiled in trade disputes with the administration of U.S. President Donald Trump.

 The meeting brings together 30 European leaders with their counterparts from 21 Asian nations as well as top officials from the European Union and Association of Southeast Asian Nations.